orlawalsh/candle-queen/README.md

 * [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test the pages from a mobile device.
 * [Code Institute Course](https://courses.codeinstitute.net/) - Used for learning code and refering back to certain sections during the project.
 * [ChromeDevTools](https://developers.google.com/web/tools/chrome-devtools) - Used for debugging issues and making changes on the fly to see how they would look.
+* [NameCheap Logo Maker](https://www.namecheap.com/logo-maker) - This was used to create the logo for the site.

 # Testing